EsupPortail/Esup-Pod/docs/4.x/Installation/optional/set-up-live_en.md

 ### #Retrieval via the **openCast (studio)** module (From 3.7.0)

-The SMP, if it has the push functionality (Extron 351 model for example), sends the file directly to Pod's studio which will encode it and link it to the event.
+The SMP, if it has the push functionality (Extron 351 model for example), sends the file directly to Pod’s studio which will encode it and link it to the event.

-In the broadcaster's json configuration:
+In the broadcaster’s json configuration:

 - `use_opencast` must be "true"
 - `sftp_port` can be empty